The Ph.D. program is comprised of four blocks of study:

 - Explore sociological, business, communication and environmental factors that contribute to a community’s success.

-- Demonstrate the ability to utilize advocacy and public policy to bring about social change.
+- Demonstrate the ability to utilize public policy to bring about social change.

-Most courses are offered in the evening, allowing working professionals to balance family, personal and career commitments while finishing all required courses - as well as a dissertation - in two to three years, depending on transfer credit.
+Most courses are offered in the evening, allowing working professionals to balance family, personal and career commitments while finishing all required courses - as well as a dissertation - in three to four years, depending on timing of dissertation work.

 Residency is met by completing three consecutive semesters of study in the program with a minimum of six hours of course work per semester.
 Summer, fall and spring semesters are counted toward residency.